ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/do-not-fear-libra-fear-facebook.html.md

 ### Main Components

 Libra is a permissioned proof-of-stake blockchain.
-"Permissioned" because only Libra Association members can run validator nodes, for the modest cost of $10 million USD.
+"Permissioned" because only Libra Association members can run validator nodes (long-term Libra might shift towards a permission-less system, but that's not the case right now).

 "Validators" are nodes which produce new blocks.
 A block is an aggregation of user transactions.
-User accounts are public/private key pairs, and transactions are based on smart contracts.
-Smart contracts are based on a new Language, Mova.
+User accounts are backed by public/private key pairs, and transactions are based on smart contracts.
+Smart contracts use a new Language called "Move".

-Long-term Libra might shift towards a permissionless system.

 ### Libra Blockchain vs Protocol vs Core
 In the paper we see a distinction drawn between "Libra Blockchain", "Libra